 Please do not trespass.
 Ask for permission from the property owner if you are considering searching private property.

-The steps are as follows.
 Open the Reporting App on a mobile device, tablet, or desktop computer.

-See Contacts - Minnesota Spring Inventory.
+See Contacts for the Minnesota Spring Inventory.

 Funding for the Spring Inventory Map was provided by the Minnesota Environment and Natural Resources Trust Fund, as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
 The trust fund is a permanent fund constitutionally established by Minnesotans to assist in the protection, conservation, preservation, and enhancement of the state’s air, land, fish, wildlife, and other natural resources.